-The following summarizes the work highlights performed by the Audit and Risk Committee in 2020 and beginning of 2021:
+The following summarizes the work highlights performed by the Audit and Risk Committee in 2021 and beginning of 2022:

-- reviewed the Audit and Risk Committee Charter; - reviewed and approved the Audit and Risk Committee Annual Work Program; - reviewed Management's report on the Corporation's Risk Evaluation Review for the year 2020 with quarterly updates; - reviewed Management's report on impairment of assets; - reviewed and approved the Corporation's auditors' Audit Plan; - reviewed the Corporation's internal audit function; - reviewed and recommended approval by the Board of Directors of proposed changes to the Corporation's Investment Policy, Delegation of Authority Policy and the U.S. Dollar Hedging Policy; - reviewed the Corporation's financial group review for development and succession planning; - reviewed policy on procedures for approval of audit and non-audit services by external auditor and approve their fees; - reviewed the Corporation's review process in determining related party transactions; - reviewed and recommended approval by the Board of Directors of the consolidated financial statements, management's discussion and analysis and press releases for the year 2020; - reviewed and recommended approval by the Board of Directors of the quarterly financial statements, management's discussion and analysis and press releases related thereto; - monitored compliance requirements with the Securities and Exchange Commission, including the Sarbanes-Oxley Act of 2002, and the New York Stock Exchange; - considered and recommended to the Board of Directors the appointment of the auditors of the Corporation; - reviewed the efficiency of the Audit and Risk Committee; - reviewed the Corporation's internal controls and compliance certifications on a quarterly basis; - reviewed and approved audit and non-audit work fees; - reviewed the Corporation's report on cash management; - reviewed the Corporation's Information Technology related activities;
+- reviewed the Audit and Risk Committee Charter; - reviewed and approved the Audit and Risk Committee Annual Work Program; - reviewed Management's report on the Corporation's Risk Evaluation Review for the year 2021 with quarterly updates; - reviewed Management's report on impairment of assets; - reviewed and approved the Corporation's auditors' Audit Plan; - reviewed the Corporation's internal audit function; - reviewed and recommended approval by the Board of Directors of proposed changes to the Corporation's Investment Policy, Delegation of Authority Policy and the U.S. Dollar Hedging Policy; - reviewed the Corporation's financial group review for development and succession planning; - reviewed policy on procedures for approval of audit and non-audit services by external auditor and approve their fees; - reviewed the Corporation's review process in determining related party transactions; - reviewed and recommended approval by the Board of Directors of the consolidated financial statements, management's discussion and analysis and press releases for the year 2021; - reviewed and recommended approval by the Board of Directors of the quarterly financial statements, management's discussion and analysis and press releases related thereto; - monitored compliance requirements with the Securities and Exchange Commission, including the Sarbanes-Oxley Act of 2002, and the New York Stock Exchange; - considered and recommended to the Board of Directors the appointment of the auditors of the Corporation; - reviewed the efficiency of the Audit and Risk Committee; - reviewed the Corporation's internal controls and compliance certifications on a quarterly basis; - reviewed and approved audit and non-audit work fees; - reviewed the Corporation's report on cash management; - reviewed the Corporation's information technology related activities; - reviewed the Corporation's insurance coverage; - reviewed the Corporation's tax matters; - reviewed the Corporation's accounting policies;

-- reviewed the Corporation's insurance coverage; - reviewed the Corporation's tax matters; - reviewed the Corporation's accounting policies; - received documentation provided by Management on continuing education; - reviewed and recommended to the Board to approve the carve-out financial statements and management's discussion and analysis for the respective financial periods, the pro forma financial statement of ODV and audited interim condensed financial statements of Barkerville; - reviewed and monitored whistle blowing and litigation matters; and - met (in camera) with the Auditors of the Corporation on a quarterly basis.
+- received documentation provided by Management on continuing education; - reviewed and monitored whistle blowing and litigation matters; and - met (in camera) with the Auditors of the Corporation on a quarterly basis.